ibanFR/Theatrical-Players-Refactoring-Kata/java/README.md

     - Rename method `appleSauce` to `totalAmount`.
 13. Splitting the Phases of Calculation and Formatting
     - Extract method `renderPlainText` from `print` method.
+    - Create `StatementData` class as the intermediate data structure between the calculation and formatting phases.